raphaeliG/teleraph/README.md

 # Teleraph

-A C++ networking project that allows programmers to make C++ networking applications with ease.
+A C++ networking project that allows programmers to make LAN C++ networking applications with ease.
 With Teleraph, and just a bit of

 ---